CSC207-UofT/course-project-sports-agents/phase0/progress_report.md

 back to them and answer their question.
 So, collectively, our group is happy with how we have been communicating and planning our program.

+We have had lots of success with encapsulating code.
+Each person wrote their own code and communicated with each other only about the method signatures and return types, but we were able to create a largely functional program with little work in combining the parts of code together.

 In terms of the code itself, we think that our class structure has been working really well, in particular the structure of our teams and players classes.
 This type of implementation allows us to integrate different kinds of sports into the app, which might have completely different statistics available.
 We are also happy that we were able to implement a